Robert Stemmler: The “Unwilling Prince of Pinot”

 regions of Germany and acquired a reputation in Germany for uncompromising commitment to excellence,

-“Everything given to the wine, the stars of the show.”
+“Everything is given to the wine, the stars of the show.”

 Stemmler was brought to Northern California in 1961 by brothers Robert and Peter Mondavi of Charles Krug